NSTA1/TrustPlan/Schedule.md

 1. The company ceases to exist (e.g., acquisition, delisting),
 2. The company becomes legally or practically impossible to hold,
-3. The company undergoes structural deterioration that permanently violates the principles in Section 3.
+3. The company undergoes structural deterioration that permanently violates the principles in Section 3, or
+4. Replacement is required under the SDG20 Dividend‑Growth Integrity Clause.

 Replacement assets must:

-- Fit the same sleeve,
+- Fit the same sleeve classification as the asset being replaced,
-- Meet the same quality criteria,
+- Meet the same quality criteria set out in this Schedule,
+- **Fully comply with all requirements of the SDG20 Dividend‑Growth Integrity Clause**, including minimum dividend‑growth, ROIC, and competitive‑advantage standards,
-- Maintain the Portfolio’s long‑term compounding philosophy.
+- Maintain or improve the Portfolio’s long‑term compounding characteristics,
+- Not reduce the Portfolio’s Blended Dividend‑Growth Rate below the minimum threshold defined in the SDG20 Dividend‑Growth Integrity Clause.

 ---